Overview: What is acute and chronic pain?

 Pain: Causes

 Humans have nociceptors throughout the skin, as well as in the muscles and many organs.
 These sensory cells react to stimuli – such as heat or inflammation – and emit electrical signals in response.
 Nerves transmit these stimuli to the spinal cord and the brain.
 Pain arises in the brain from these signals.
 There are different nociceptors in this process.
 Some are specialized to strong stimuli, others to chemical stimuli and heat, still others react mainly to inflammation.
 First, these signals come to the spinal cord, which can respond very quickly, for example by reflexively pulling back the hand or foot.
 Subsequently, the information is processed further in the brain.
-In this way, pain enters our consciousness and makes us consider how to deal with different pains.
+In this way, the pain enters our consciousness and ensures that we consider how we deal with the various pains.

 This is how chronic pain develops

-Some factors are suspected to promote the transition to chronic pain syndrome:
+Some factors are suspected of favoring the transition to chronic pain syndrome:

 Symptoms: Pain occurs in association with sweating and nausea

 Pain can occur in different parts of the body and in graduated intensity.
 Headaches and back pain are particularly common.
 But joint pain also occurs frequently, for example in connection with osteoarthritis or rheumatoid arthritis.
 Affected persons sometimes report a throbbing pain, then again a pulling or stabbing pain.
 Pain often occurs together with muscle tension – where the pain can be the cause or consequence of the tension.
 Symptoms such as sweating and nausea associated with pain are also typical.
 Sometimes the facial features become distorted in pain: the squinting of the eyes is noticeable, for example when someone stubs their toe.
 Tense forehead muscles are often noticeable in headaches.
-Often, more severe pain is also accompanied by sleep disturbances.
+Severe pain is often accompanied by sleep disorders.

 Gentle behavior in pain: no solution

-Those who suffer from pain in certain situations avoid them in the future.
+Anyone who suffers from pain in certain situations will avoid them in future.
 This sparing is useful for acute pain – for example, to allow a fracture or sprain to heal.
 However, if the physical cause falls away, such protective behavior can intensify the pain and lead to chronic complaints.
 Both fear of the pain and one-sided postures exacerbate the problems.
 In addition, many sufferers withdraw and reduce meetings with friends and hobbies in order to take it easy on themselves.
 However, this means that important components of relaxation are missing.
-Furthermore, this social withdrawal can lead to other health problems such as depression or drug addiction.
+In addition, this social withdrawal can lead to further health problems such as depression or drug dependency.

 Pain: diagnosis with us

-First, we ask what triggered the pain – whether there was an accident or an acute illness.
+First, we ask about the cause of the pain – whether there was an accident or an acute illness.
 Then we address possible stress factors, for example in the family or at work.
 Depending on how long the pain has existed and the history of the disease so far, we get to the bottom of the pain with physical examinations.
 Imaging techniques in particular are used to find or rule out organic causes.
+Possible examinations for a pain diagnosis are:

 Pain: prevention, early detection, prognosis